corgeman/minitools/README.md

 # minitools
-A minimal version of pwntools that only uses the standard library
+A portable, highly-compressed (~40KB) version of pwntools

 # PLEASE DON'T USE THIS IF YOU DON'T HAVE TO!!!
 I'f you've found this repository, I imagine it's because you want to use pwntools on a machine that has limited or no external internet access.
-This repository *can* work as a solution, but treat it as a final option-- this only contains the code for process communication and packing.
-No ELF parsing, no ROP generation etc etc.
+This repository *can* work as a solution, but treat it as a final option-- this is *very* hacky given that I'm trying to compress everything down so much.
 If you can connect to the machine over SSH, you're in luck.
 Ignore this repository:
 ```python
 conn = ssh('blah', 'server.com', password='password')